Coronavirus digest: US government contractors 'must be vaccinated by December 8' | DW | 25.09.2021

 The Biden administration will add clauses to future government contracts mandating jabs for federal contractors.
 Elsewhere, South Korea reported record high infections fueled by a three-day holiday.
 DW has the latest.

-President Joe Biden made vaccination mandatory for federal contractors through an an executive order signed on September 9
+Biden made vaccination mandatory for federal contractors with an executive order signed on September 9

 Millions of US government contractors must be vaccinated against COVID-19 by December 8, the White House announced Friday.